-The management of the Organization does not anticipate that the application of these amendments will have a significant effect on the financial statements.
+The amendments to IAS 1 are effective for annual periods beginning on or after 1 January 2016.
+The management of the Organization does not anticipate that the application of these amendments to IAS 1 will have a material impact on the Organization's financial statements.